-The Housing Agency has welcomed the announcement of significant investment in housing in Ireland, as set out in Budget 2021.
+The Housing Agency has today welcomed the announcement of significant investment in housing in Ireland, as set out in Budget 2022.

 The Housing Agency is committed to delivering high-quality training to the Irish housing sector.
 Working with our partners in the Housing Training Network, we provide a coordinated approach to delivering training opportunities for housing practitioners, ranging from information webinars to practice-based workshops, one- and two-day training sessions, and accredited education courses.

 The Housing Agency currently has a number of housing research and education support opportunities.

 The call for applications for the 2021 research support programme is now open.
 Please see the links below for further information and to apply.